netcoap/NetCoap/README.md

 <h2>NetCoap is a C++20 with modules implementation for the secure UDP Constrained Application Protocol (COAP) Publish/Subscribe.
-COAP Pub/Sub is described in draft-ietf-core-coap-pubsub-15.
+COAP Pub/Sub is described in the draft-ietf-core-coap-pubsub-15.
 NetCoap is also hosted in https://netcoap.net</h2>

 <h3>The following RFCs are supported:</h3>